Basford, Cheshire: Governance

 The civil parish is administered by Weston and Basford Parish Council, jointly with the adjacent larger parish of Weston.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Basford falls in the parliamentary constituency of Crewe and Nantwich, and has been represented by Kieran Mullan since the 2019 General Election.

+Basford was formerly a township in the parish of Wybunbury, in 1866 Basford became a civil parish, on 1 April 2023 the parish was abolished to form "Weston and Crewe Green".

 Geography and transport

 The civil parish has a total area of 297.57 ha.
 The A500 runs east–west through the parish, and the Crewe-to-Stafford railway line runs north west to south east through it; there are currently no stations within Basford (as of 2020).
 To the north of the A500 is Basford Hall Sorting Sidings.
 Weston Lane runs east–west south of the A500, connecting Shavington and Weston.
 Back Lane and Casey Lane run south and south west, respectively, from Weston Lane to meet immediately north east of Hough, on the southern boundary of Basford parish.
 Casey Lane crosses the railway at Casey Bridge.
 The South Cheshire Way and the Crewe and Nantwich Circular Walk long-distance footpaths go through the south-east corner, crossing Basford Brook at a footbridge.

 Most of the existing settlement in the parish lies to the south of the A500; large housing developments in the northern area were under consideration in late 2017.
 The hamlet of Basford lies along Weston Lane and at the junction with Back Lane.

 The terrain is predominantly flat, sloping gently upwards from an elevation of around 50 m in the north to 60–65 m in the south.
 Swill Brook runs along part of the western boundary, Gresty Brook along part of the northern boundary, and Basford Brook along or just inside parts of the eastern boundary.
 Small areas of woodland are located near the eastern boundary, including Burrow Coppice and an unnamed woodland flanking Basford Brook.
 There are occasional ponds or meres scattered across the area.